-Making seamless secure public Wi-Fi across the Atlantic a reality.
+Making seamless secure public Wi-Fi roaming a reality

-GlobalReach Technology connects London to cities of San Francisco and San Jose with seamless, secure Passpoint Wi-Fi service.
+GlobalReach Technology connects London to San Francisco and San Jose with seamless, secure Passpoint public Wi-Fi service.

-LONDON – 11 September, 2014 – GlobalReach Technology (www.globalreachtech.com), the Wi-Fi software innovation company today, announced that it has linked the Wi-Fi services of the River Thames, London and the cities of San Francisco, and San Jose, CA, USA.
-This is the first trans-Atlantic large-scale municipal Passpoint Wi-Fi service that allows millions of visitors and residents to automatically and securely connect to and seamlessly roam using free Wi-Fi services.
+LONDON – 11 September 2014 – GlobalReach Technology (www.globalreachtech.com), the Wi-Fi software innovation company today, announced that it has linked the Wi-Fi services of the River Thames, London, and the cities of San Francisco, and San Jose, CA, USA.
+This is the first trans-Atlantic large-scale municipal secure public Wi-Fi service using Passpoint to allow millions of visitors and residents to automatically and securely connect to and seamlessly roam using free Wi-Fi services.

-“With the adoption of Passpoint, we are literally transforming the user Wi-Fi experience,” said Vijay Sammeta, Chief Information Officer for the City of San Jose.
-“Hotspot 2.0 makes our infrastructure smarter by eliminating tedious and cumbersome device configuration.
-Now people can securely connect to and roam using our networks in a transparent fashion.
+“With the adoption of Passpoint, we are transforming the user Wi-Fi experience,” said Vijay Sammeta, Chief Information Officer for the City of San Jose.
+“Passpoint makes our infrastructure smarter by eliminating tedious and cumbersome device configuration.
+Now people can securely connect to and roam transparently using our networks.
 Things don’t get much easier.”

 “It’s great to be helping to create the world’s largest municipal deployment of Passpoint technology that is open to the public and available to anyone with a supported device,” said Nigel Wesley, CEO of GlobalReach Technology.
-“We have embarked on a programme implementing Hotspot 2.0 networks and we expect more and more network providers to join, which will allow us to realise our collective vision for global Wi-Fi roaming.”
+“We have embarked on a program implementing Passpoint networks and we expect more and more network providers to join, which will allow us to realise our collective vision for global Wi-Fi roaming.”

-The GlobalReach software platform includes the AAA servers (Authentication, Authorization and Accounting), Passpoint device detection, and landing pages with the Passpoint token.
-The Passpoint provisioning feature configures devices with an anonymous credential which is used to automatically connect to any network honoring the credential and is also a component in the process used to generate the encryption keys for the secure connection.
+The GlobalReach software platform includes the AAA servers (Authentication, Authorisation, and Accounting), Passpoint device detection, and landing pages with the Passpoint token.
+The Passpoint provisioning feature configures devices with an anonymous credential which is used to connect to any network honoring the credential automatically and is also a component in the process used to generate the encryption keys for the secure connection.

 Users simply click to connect securely.
 GlobalReach then provides each user device with a one-time provisioning file that automatically configures the requisite Wi-Fi settings and encryption without any human intervention.
 Once a guest registers and is provisioned with the Passpoint credential, they can automatically and securely connect to any of the WLAN infrastructures whenever they are in range.